Monkeys and apes

 This rhesus monkey is enjoying the morning sun, sprawled on a tree branch, where it spent the previous night, Uttarkashi, Garhwal, Uttarakhand.
 (Photo copyright © by Kaj Halberg)

-Rhesus monkeys are true acrobats, sometimes walking on wires from one building to the next, or even hanging upside down. – Haridwar, Uttarakhand (top), and Swayambhunath.
+Rhesus monkeys are true acrobats, sometimes walking on wires across roads or from one building to another, or even hanging upside down. – Son Tra, Da Nang, Vietnam (top), Haridwar, Uttarakhand (centre), and Swayambhunath, Kathmandu.
 (Photos copyright © by Kaj Halberg)

 Female rhesus monkeys are affectionate mothers.
 These were photographed at the Manakamana Kali Temple (top), at Swayambhunath, and on Mount Popa, Myanmar (bottom).
 (Photos copyright © by Kaj Halberg)

-Rhesus monkeys spend a considerable time grooming. – Swayambhunath (top), and Pashupatinath, Kathmandu.
+Rhesus monkeys spend a considerable time grooming. – Son Tra, Da Nang, Vietnam (top), Swayambhunath (2nd from above), and Pashupatinath, Kathmandu.
 (Photos copyright © by Kaj Halberg)

 Copulating rhesus monkeys, Swayambhunath.
 (Photo copyright © by Kaj Halberg)